docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

 About the Kubernetes fields in general:

 - `apiVersion` sets the schema version for Kubernetes to use when managing the object.
-You should probably use a 1.8.x or 1.9.x version.
 - `kind` defines the object type.
 In this example, we only define Deployments and Services but there are many others.
 - `metadata` assigns a name and set of labels to the object.
 - `spec` is where we configure the object.
 In a Deployment, `spec` defines the Pods to deploy.